LYTECIA/LYTECIA/README.md

 Alongside my studies, I enjoy building personal projects and participating in the tech community through volunteering and events.

-My long-term goal is to contribute to innovative digital tools, especially in industries where technology has a strong impact such as aviation.
+My long-term goal is to contribute to innovative digital tools, especially in high-impact industries such as aviation and space.
 ---

 ## 🛠️ Technologies